Re-Yan/Odin-recipes/README.md

 # Odin-recipes
-html code for a simple recipe website
+html code for for a simple recipe website (will be used for future lessons in TOP)